-- Starting in 2016, you can now pay your estimates in cash, at any 7-Eleven store in the US.
-Go to http://www.irs.gov/payments for details.
+- You can now pay your estimates in cash (up to $1000 daily), at any 7-Eleven store in the US.
+Go to http://www.irs.gov/payments for .details.

 Call today, don’t delay!
 See how this affects you.
 We can be reached at 602-264-9331 and on all social media under azmoneyguy.

 Learn how to pass on more of your wealth to your heirs and pay less to the government before it's too late!
 Click here...Address & Map(602) 264 - 9331CLIENT PORTALAddress & Map(602) 264-9331[DISPLAY_ULTIMATE_SOCIAL_ICONS] Help is just a click away....